-Median annual starting salary for a full-time technologist is \$45,000.
+Median annual starting salary for a full-time technologist is \$46,000.
 Salary is dependent upon location and employer.

-Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
-Mayo Foundation is accredited by the North Central Association of Colleges and Schools.
+Rochester Community and Technical College is accredited by The Higher Learning Commission.
+Mayo Clinic College of Medicine is accredited by the Higher Learning Commission.